Philipp Schmidt is infusing participatory learning into the open education space and building the first-ever open source lesson-planning platform.

-Philipp Schmidt is combining the best in open education with leading technologies for social networking and collaboration to create a revolutionary model for online learning.
-Beginning with the premise that people learn best in groups & that a person learns as much from designing a course as from participating in it, Philipp has set out to change not what we learn, but how we learn.
-Through Peer 2 Peer University (P2PU), peer learners from around the world connect around topics they care about and skills they wish to master, harnessing the vast wealth of high-quality openly-licensed education materials currently available over the internet.
+Philipp is combining the best in open education with leading technologies for social networking and collaboration to create a revolutionary model for online learning.
+Beginning with the premise that people learn best in groups and that a person learns as much from designing a course as from participating in it, Philipp has set out to change not what we learn, but how we learn.
+Through Peer 2 Peer University (P2PU), peer learners from around the world connect around topics they care about and skills they wish to master, harnessing the vast wealth of high-quality openly-licensed education materials currently available over the Internet.
 Unlike traditional courses, however—which match those who want to learn a subject to those able to teach it—P2PU enables learners to come together around a shared goal, and to collect and share whatever resources are required to meet those challenges.
 Students act as both teacher and learner, and are thus able to collaborate throughout the entire course development process, beginning with design, and extending through co-teaching and peer evaluation.

 While recognizing the value of learning for learning’s sake, Philipp understood early on that students would need some form or recognition for their advancements and accomplishments.
 The team thus designed a system of badges, which participants earn through both technical mastery and the demonstration of critical social and organizational abilities, such as the ability to work in teams.
 The new digital credential is then authenticated through peer evaluation, and by select partners consisting of well-respected employers in the field.
 Partners can issue their own badges, thereby defining the skills they wish to see in employees, and providing a powerful lens to evaluate success in a particular subject.
 For example, recognizing a need for new education resources for web developers, Mozilla now oversees a growing number of courses that serve thousands of users.
 These partners thus play a dual role: increasing demand, by opening up their network to new cohorts of potential users, and legitimizing the skills and accomplishments that come of each successive challenge.